The Sea to Sky Difference

 - Post-event evaluation

-Please contact Ian Holliday, Project Director to discuss your exhibition, tradeshow or festival.
+Please contact Ian Holliday, President to discuss your exhibition, tradeshow or festival.

 Generally speaking, an exhibition (or an exposition or expo) is attached to a conference, and allows organisations (companies, associations, government, etc.) to showcase their products and services.
 There may also be a mini food court, an internet café and other activities on offer as part of the Exhibition that allow even more interaction among exhibitors, sponsors and participants.
 Quite often only participants at the conference have access to the exhibition area.
 A good example are past WCPT Congress Exhibition that Sea to Sky worked on where around 1,500 poster presenters, over 100 exhibitors, and special features such as the art exhibit and exercise area come together.